In the 2022 version of this story, I declared that there is no one best vehicle for overlanding. And I still stand by that, kind of.

 Generally, American trucks will have abundant and inexpensive parts available virtually throughout North America.
 Parts for American-assembled Japanese vehicles will have good parts availability, too, but they’ll be more expensive.
 Land Rover parts are hit or miss.
 First-generation Defender parts are quickly and inexpensively flown in from England.
 However, Discovery 1 parts are hard to come by.

 Just because you’re getting a Tacoma doesn’t mean it’s reliable.
 The most failure-prone vehicle I’ve seen on my overlanding trips were on my friends’ Tacomas.
-Maybe those were due to driver error and not design failures.
+Maybe those were due to driver errors and not design failures.
 I can’t say for sure.

 Like with every category on this list, don’t rely on assumptions.
 Anecdotal evidence — even the one I just shared here about break-y Tacos — shouldn’t sway you.
 Look at historical and empirical data, like that from Consumer Reports, for your informed buying decisions.